Gianatmaja/Udacity-Data-Engineering-Nanodegree/Data-Lake-AWS/README.md

 ## Structure
 The files located in this repository are listed below:

+    .
-- etl.py: Python script that will execute the ELT pipelines.
+    ├── etl.py            # Python script that will execute the ETL pipelines.
-- dl.cfg: Configuration file that contains relevant AWS account information.
+    └── dwh.cfg           # Configuration file that contains relevant AWS account information.

 ## Database Schema
 The final database schema used for Sparkify's analytical purposes will follow a star schema design, as it is denormalised and hence, optimised for analytical queries.